Tasmania | Cradle Mountain Huts Walk | Adult Only

 Barn Bluff / Lake Will / Pine Forest Mo

 Today we cross undulating plains and exposed moorland, where glaciers scoured out shallow tarns.
 We venture across vast button grass plains where ancient pencil pines fringe these alpine tarns.
 Rising from the moors, the peaks of Cradle Mountain and Barn Bluff are behind us, while ahead the stately Mt.
 Pelion West comes into view.
-Those looking for additional challenge today can take a side trip to Lake Will (hugged by pencil pines and with its narrow quartzite sand rim, Lake Will is striking, and sprinkled with gravel mounds from coal mining efforts in the 1890’s).
+Those looking for the additional challenges today can take a side trip to Lake Will (hugged by pencil pines and with its narrow quartzite sand rim, Lake Will is striking and sprinkled with gravel mounds from coal mining efforts in the 1890s).
 Enjoy our outdoor dining setting at Pine Forest Moor Hut with views out to Mt.
 Oakleigh.

 Pine Forest Moor / Lemonthyme Valley / Frog Flats / Pelion Plains

-This morning we venture through gorgeous myrtle-beech rainforest as we descend around the base of Mt.
+This morning we venture through the gorgeous myrtle-beech rainforest as we descend around the base of Mt.
 Pelion West, down to the Forth River before it plunges into Lemonthyme Valley.
 We’ll take a break at Frog Flats beside the Forth River, the Overland Track’s lowest point.
-Gently ascend back out of the valley, leaving thick Eucalypt forest behind as the trees part to reveal Pelion Plains and uninterrupted views of Mt.
+Gently ascend back out of the valley, leaving thick Eucalypt forest behind as the part of the tree to reveal Pelion Plains and uninterrupted views of Mt.
 Oakleigh’s dolerite spires.
-The Pelion Plains area offers a host of side trips, within mountainous terrain, and there are excellent swimming holes, peaceful nooks to rest and abandoned copper mines to explore.
+The Pelion Plains area offers a host of side trips, within mountainous terrain, and there are excellent swimming holes, peaceful nooks to rest, and abandoned copper mines to explore.
 Come nightfall, we’ll nestle amongst dry sclerophyll forest at Pelion Hut.

 Pelion Plains / Pelion Gap / Mt.
 Ossa / Kia Ora